Need A Boost Of Confidence?

 - Who do you listen to ultimately?
 There are only five different sources of voice that we hear from in life.
-We can hear the voice of others, our own voice and hear God’s voice, or we can listen to the voice of Satan tempting us.
+We can hear the voice of others, or we hear our voice, and we hear God’s voice, or we can listen to the voice of Satan, tempting us.
 The important thing is to figure out whose voice we hear and ultimately decide who we look to.

 - Cut back on TV or whatever keeps you from your goals.
 If TV, or anything else, is holding you back, start to take steps to put your life back into perspective.
 If something does not encourage you, you’ll be able to see clearly that it is doing the opposite and discouraging you.
 1 Corinthians 10:23